qcr/ros-services/README.md

 *Install*: `sudo apt install ros-noetic-qcr-env` (requires GPG Key to be set, see [below](#installation))

-### ros-daemon
+## QCR Services

+The QCR Services package installs 6 systemd services.
+These are the:

-The ros-daemon package installs the ```ros``` daemon.
-The ROS daemons is a meta-service that when started brings up the rest of the daemons provided by this repository, and conversely, when stopped will shutdown these same daemons.
-It should be noted that this package does not execute any ROS software itself.
+- **ROS Service**: a meta-service that when started brings up the rest of the services provided by this repository, and conversely, when stopped will shutdown these same services (see the dependency tree below).
+It should be noted that this service does not execute any ROS software itself.

-*Install*: `sudo apt install ros-noetic-ros-daemon` (requires GPG Key to be set, see [below](#installation))

-### roscore-daemon

-The roscore-daemon package installs the ```roscore``` daemon.
-This daemons creates a ROS master by executing the ```roscore``` command on startup - using the system variables defined in ```/etc/qcr/qcr-env.bash```.
+- **ROS-Core Service**: this service creates a ROS master by executing the ```roscore``` command on startup; using the system variables defined in ```/etc/qcr/qcr-env.bash```.

-*Note*: This service is optional and can be omitted on systems which are not intended to act as the ROS master.

-*Install*: `sudo apt install ros-noetic-roscore-daemon` (requires GPG Key to be set, see [below](#installation))

-### ros-watchdog

-The ros-watchdog packages installs the ```ros-watchdog``` daemon.
-This daemon is responsible for ensuring that the ROS master specified in ```/etc/qcr/qcr-env.bash``` is alive and managing the life-cycle of its dependent services accordingly.

-In the event that it is unable to contact the ROS master it initiates a restart - causing all depedent services to stop.
-Until the ROS master is contactable, the ros-watchdog daemon will remain in an *activating* state, preventing its dependent services from restarting.
+- **ROS-Watchdog Service**: this service is responsible for ensuring that the ROS master specified in ```/etc/qcr/qcr-env.bash``` is alive and managing the life-cycle of its dependent services accordingly.
+In the event that it is unable to contact the ROS master it initiates a restart - causing all dependent services to stop.
+Until the ROS master is contactable, the ros-watchdog service will remain in an *activating* state, preventing its dependent services from restarting.
 Once the ROS master becomes contactable again however, the ros-watchdog will transition into an *activated* state, and its dependent services will restart.

-*Note*: This service can be located on a different machine to the ROS master, facilitating multi-machine management of services.
+This service can be located on a different machine to the ROS master, facilitating multi-machine management of services.

-*Install*: `sudo apt install ros-noetic-ros-watchdog` (requires GPG Key to be set, see [below](#installation))

-### robot-bringup-daemon

-The robot-bringup-daemon package installs the ```robot-bringup``` daemon.
-This daemon executes the command specified by the ```QCR_ROBOT_LAUNCH``` variable in ```/etc/qcr/env.bash``` - allowing custom commands such as roslaunch to be initiated at boot.

-*Note*: this daemon/service is considered legacy and has been superseded by the ros-sensors, ros-robot, and ros-project meta services.

-*Install*: `sudo apt install ros-noetic-robot-bringup-daemon` (requires GPG Key to be set, see [below](#installation))

-### ros-sensors

-The ros-sensors-daemon package installs the ```ros-senors``` daemon.
-The ROS-Sensors daemons is a meta-service that when started brings up any dependent services, and conversely, when stopped will shutdown these same daemons.
+- **ROS-Sensors Service**: a meta-service that when started brings up any dependent services, and conversely, when stopped will shutdown these same services.
 This meta-service is meant to be used as the dependent service for all sensors that should be launched on boot.

-*Install*: `sudo apt install ros-noetic-ros-sensors` (requires GPG Key to be set, see [below](#installation))

-### ros-robot

-The ros-robot-daemon package installs the ```ros-robot``` daemon.
-The ROS-Robot daemons is a meta-service that when started brings up any dependent services, and conversely, when stopped will shutdown these same daemons.
+- **ROS-Robot Service**: a meta-service that when started brings up any dependent services, and conversely, when stopped will shutdown these same services.
 This meta-service is meant to be used as the dependent service for all components that should be launched on boot required by the robot (e.g., teleoperation node, hardware interface nodes, etc.).

-*Install*: `sudo apt install ros-noetic-ros-robot` (requires GPG Key to be set, see [below](#installation))

-### ros-project

-The ros-project-daemon package installs the ```ros-project``` daemon.
-The ROS-Project daemons is a meta-service that when started brings up any dependent services, and conversely, when stopped will shutdown these same daemons.
+- **ROS-Project Service**: is a meta-service that when started brings up any dependent services, and conversely, when stopped will shutdown these same services.
 This meta-service is meant to be used as the dependent service for all components that should be launched on boot for your specific project (e.g., nodes containing research algorithms).

-*Install*: `sudo apt install ros-noetic-ros-project` (requires GPG Key to be set, see [below](#installation))
+*Install*: `sudo apt install ros-noetic-qcr-services` (requires GPG Key to be set, see [below](#installation)).
+Depends on the qcr-env package and hence, the qcr-env package will be installed if it isn't already.

-## Service Dependency Tree
+### Service Dependency Tree

 To allow for multi-machine configurations, and to provide a simplified mechanism for shutting down the complete set of services, we define a dependency tree, (seen in the image below) that facilitates the ability to manage the robot state at varying levels.
 For instance, by stopping the *ros* service on Machine 1 using the command ```sudo service ros stop``` the *ros-watchdog* and *roscore* services, which depend on the *ros* service will stop which will in turn cause all depedent services to stop.